Home AlsaceCycling in Alsace: the 3 Countries Loop

 Where to stay in Hirsingue?
 Eichestuba B&B

-This charming B&B, which was recently completely renovated, is located in the small village of Hirsingue.
-For the record, Eichestuba means “the oak room” in Alsatian.
-We were welcomed very warmly by Marie-Ange and Didier Duchene who welcomed us to their home.
+This charming B&B, recently fully renovated, is located in the small village of Hirsingue.
+For info, Eichestuba means the oak room in Alsatian.
+We were welcomed very warmly by Marie-Ange and Didier Duchene who host us at their place.
 For my part, I stayed in the Vignoble room.

-The little extra: if you are a wine lover like me, Didier also sells local wines if you want to discover the vineyard of this region, but also some products from local artisans!
+The little extra: if you are a wine lover like me, Didier also sells local wines if you want to discover the vineyard of this region, as well as some local artisan products!

 Eichestuba B&B